 - Now, select a mode and click on Repair.

 - A process of repair will take place.
 View the file content and finally save the file by clicking on Save.

-If you know that the problem is due to damaged or corrupted Access database, then you must go for the automated method for access database recovery.
-Because, as we can see that manual method is quite a time taking and complex process, and there is no surety of 100% solution.
-With the help of Kernel for Access Database Repair software, you can successfully recover data from a damaged access database.
+If you know that the problem is due to a damaged or corrupted Access database, then you must go for the automated method for access database recovery.
+Because, as we can see the manual method is quite a time-taking and complex process, and there is no surety of a 100% solution.
+With the help of Kernel for Access Database Repair software, you can successfullyrecover data from a damaged access database.
 Access database recovery software scans the entire MDB Access file for errors and repairs it.